bb-qq/r8152/readme.md

 # DSM driver for realtek RTL8152/RTL8153/RTL8156 based USB Ethernet adapters

-This is a RTL8152/RTL8153/RTL8156 driver package for Synology NASes.
+This is a RTL8152/RTL8153/RTL8156(2.5Gbps or 1.0Gbps) driver package for Synology NASes.

+You may also be interested in my another project [AQC111U(5Gbps) driver package for Synology NASes](https://github.com/bb-qq/aqc111).

 ## Supported NAS platform

-* DSM 7.0
+* DSM 7.x
 * apollolake based products
     * DS918+ (confirmed working)
     * DS620slim